gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: Fixed an issue where vNIC was not set on default routes for DLR and EDGE *
 - NSX: Fixed issue with Logical Switch and Edge Gateway Tenant assignment on Logical Switches and Edge Gateways created inside a Subtenant.
 - NSX: Fixed issue with NSX Edge Gateway creation related to invalid Resource Pool specification
-- NSX: Fixed network creation on synced DLR's
+- NSX: Fixed network creation on synced DLRs
-- NSX: Fixed secondary network creation on created DLR's
+- NSX: Fixed secondary network creation on created DLRs
 - NSX: Updated NSX Network display names on the Instance provisioning wizard to make them prettier *
+- NSX: North-South network traffic now properly handled by Distributed Logical Routers (DLR) created through |morpheus| integration $
 - Openstack Clouds:  Fixed associated Load Balancer visibility not updating when Cloud visibility is changed from Public to Private.
 - Openstack Clouds: Fixed default tenant assignment of synced Routers upon cloud creation when cloud is assigned to sub-tenant.
 - Openstack: Synced Private Networks' Type now displayed as ``Private Network`` instead of ``VLAN``
+- Openstack: Fixed an issue with IP assignment when selecting an available address from a floating IP pool during provisioning $
 - Oracle VM: Fixed issues with intermittent provision failures in a HA environments due to appliance in-memory cloud-init ISO config.
 - OTC: Added image deletion for failed image import service uploads.
 - Policies: Security Banner: Fixed issues with Security Banner display for Subtenant Login URLs
 - Provisioning: Fix for Typeahead Option Type variables not evaluating in Provisioning Wizard Review tab.
+- Provisioning: Fixed an issue that could cause duplicate IP address assignment during provisioning when |morpheus| is installed in an HA cluster with three app nodes and provisioning occurs on separate nodes at approximately the same time $
 - Python Tasks: Fix for Python Tasks script and output size constraints
 - Reports: Cloud-specific tenant costing analytics report values fix
 - Reports: Updates for ``Print`` layout formatting